mehulagg/gitlab/doc/administration/reference_architectures/50k_users.md

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.

 NOTE:
-If found that the environment's Sidekiq job processing is slow with long queues more nodes can be added as required.
+If you find that the environment's Sidekiq job processing is slow with long queues, more nodes can be added as required.
 You can also tune your Sidekiq nodes to run [multiple Sidekiq processes](../operations/extra_sidekiq_processes.md).